adixks/Education-Mentor-Manager/README.md

 Thank you for your interest in my application #Kursy!
 Below you will find a brief overview of features and highlights that distinguish my solution.

 ## Tools and Components 🔧
-[Java 17, Spring Boot 3, Spring Validation, JPA, REST API, MySQL, Liquibase, CI/DI (CircleCi), Lombock, JUnit 5, Mockito 5, Integration Tests Faker, JaCoCo, Pagination, Profiles for Dev and Prod]
+[Java 17, Spring Boot 3, Spring Validation, Spring Web MVC, JPA, REST API, MySQL, Liquibase, CI/DI (CircleCi), Lombock, JUnit 5, Mockito 5, Integration Tests Faker, JaCoCo, Pagination, Profiles for Dev and Prod]

 ## Application Structure 🏗️